 Upon request or ex officio and after hearing the parties, a Swiss court may obtain an opinion from an expert witness.
-The court will instruct the expert and submit the relevant questions to her/him.
+The court will instruct the expert and submit the relevant questions to him/her.
 The parties will have the opportunity to comment on the questions to be put to the expert.
 Thereafter, the court will provide the expert with the necessary files and set a deadline for the submission of the opinion.
-After the expert has rendered its opinion, the parties may ask for explanations or submit additional questions.
-The expert has a contractual relationship with the court and owes his duties to the court.
+After the expert has rendered the opinion, the parties may ask for explanations or submit additional questions.
+The expert has a contractual relationship with the court and owes his/her duties to the court.

-The SCCP provides that upon request or ex officio, witnesses may be confronted with each other or with the parties.
+Upon request or ex officio, expert witnesses may be confronted with each other or with the parties.